 Ingredients

-• Brown sugar – all good dry rubs have a nice balance of sweet, salt, smoke and spice.
+• Dark brown sugar – all good dry rubs have a nice balance of sweet, salt, smoke and spice.
 In this seasoning blend, brown sugar adds the sweetness to the mix.

 • Black pepper – I recommend a course-ground pepper for this recipe, as it adds great texture to the spice blend.

-• Sea salt (or kosher salt) – both sea salt and kosher salt can be used interchangeably when cooking.
-I prefer either kosher or sea salt, over table salt, in this seasoning mix because of their coarse texture and superior flavor.
+• Sea salt (or kosher salt) – I prefer either kosher or sea salt, over table salt, in this seasoning mix because of their coarse texture and superior flavor.

 • Smoked paprika – this spice adds a wonderful smoky flavor to the seasoning blend and gives the spice mix beautiful color.
-If you don’t have smoked paprika on hand, sweet or regular paprika can be used in it’s place, but you won’t get the smoky flavor.
+If you don’t have smoked paprika on hand, regular or sweet paprika can be used in it’s place, but you won’t get the smoky flavor.

 • Mustard powder – you may also see mustard powder labeled as dry mustard or ground mustard at the grocery store.
 They’re all the same and can be used interchangeably.